 California law protects Native American burials, skeletal remains, and associated grave goods, regardless of their antiquity, and provides for the sensitive treatment and disposition of those remains.
 California Health and Safety Code Section 7050.5 requires that if human remains are discovered in any place other than a dedicated cemetery, no further disturbance or excavation of the site or nearby area reasonably suspected to contain human remains can occur until the county coroner has examined the remains (California Health and Safety Code, Section 7050.5b).
 California Public Resources Code Section 5097.98 also outlines the process to be followed in the event that remains are discovered.
-If the coroner must contact the California NAHC within 24 hours (California Health and Safety Code, Section 7050.5c).
+If the coroner determines or has reason to believe that the remains are those of a Native American, the coroner must contact the California NAHC within 24 hours (California Health and Safety Code, Section 7050.5c).
 The NAHC will notify the Most Likely Descendant.
 With the permission of the landowner, the Most Likely Descendant may inspect the site of discovery.
 The inspection must be completed within 48 hours of notification of the Most Likely Descendant by the NAHC.
 The Most Likely Descendant may recommend the means of treating or disposing of, with appropriate dignity, the human remains and items associated with Native Americans.